cseanburns/semantic_web_development/src/3b-box-model.md

 The basic principle of working with CSS and HTML is knowing that all HTML elements are contained in a box.
 This includes everything from the root element `<html>` all the way down to text-level elements such as the paragraph tag `<p>`.
-This is easily testable using the universal selector `*` in your CSS.
+We can test this using the universal selector `*` in our CSS.
-In the following code snippet, we use the universal selector to add a border around all elements in a web document.
+For example, in the following code snippet, we use the universal selector to add a border around all elements in a web document.
-If you add this to your stylesheet, you will box in all HTML elements in your web document.

 ```
 * {